>

 From there, the trail will lead you on a meandering path, with rolling hills and expansive views of the surrounding mountaintops.
 High above everything else, the majestic Monte Pelmo towers with its twin peaks, and you will spend the night at Rifugio Citta di Fiume, nestled in its shadow.

-Afterwards, you will traverse the majestic Monte Civetta, one of the iconic symbols of the Dolomites.
+The day’s trek starts with a descent towards Passo Staulanza, followed by a more challenging ascent towards the Forcella Coldai mountain pass.
+Afterward, you will traverse the majestic Monte Civetta, one of the iconic symbols of the Dolomites.
 As you gradually descend below 1800 meters of elevation, you will arrive at Rifugio Vazzoler, nestled among the pine trees.

 A Thorough Dive Into Everything About Alta Via 1